Deploy Dockerized WordPress with AWS RDS & AWS EFS

 This blog will help you set up your Dockerized WordPress website with full automation of the deployment process on Amazon Web Services (AWS).
 The idea is to depict the difference between the process of buying the website from providers like GoDaddy and of creating your own environment for hosting a WordPress website.
 The WordPress files or directories will be stored in the AWS EFS filesystem, and its databases will be saved in AWS RDS.

-Here are the following essentials you need for AWS:
+Here are the Following Essentials you Need for AWS:

 • VPC